-The Rabbit 4000 address lines (A0-A19) and all the data lines (D0-D7) are routed internally to the onboard SRAM chips.
-I/0 write (/IOWR) and I/0 read (/IORD) are available for interfacing to external devices, and are also used by the RCM4300.
+The Rabbit 4000 address lines (A0-A19) and all the data lines (D0-D7) are routed internally to the onboard flash memory and SRAM chips.
+I/0 write (/IOWR) and I/0 read (/IORD) are available for interfacing to external devices.